Efficient training of energy-based models via spin-glass control: Discussion and remarks

 This work focused on experiments with RBMs, in order to carefully compare RA and PID with standard models and training algorithms.
 However, our methods are by no means restricted to RBMs, as the principles behind RA and PID can be applied to any Boltzmann machine architecture.
 In fact we expect that RAPID, or variations of it, will bring the long-sought-after efficient algorithms for training deep Boltzmann machines.
 However, if RAPID failed to achieve this goal, one would be able to conclude that the SKSG phenomenology is not the actual reason for the difficulty of training of deep BMs, pointing to more intricate sampling problems which could possibly signal the necessity of quantum-assisted sampling or analog computing solutions.

-\paragraph*{Acknowledgments.} The authors are thankful to Eloy Pi\~nol for insightful discussions.
-We (M.L. group) acknowledge the Spanish Ministry MINECO and State Research Agency AEI (FIDEUA PID2019-106901GB-I00/10.13039/501100011033, Severo Ochoa grant SEV-2015-0522, FPI), European Social Fund, Fundaci\'o Cellex, Fundaci\'o Mir-Puig, Generalitat de Catalunya (AGAUR Grant No. 2017 SGR 1341, CERCA program, QuantumCAT $\_$U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020), ERC AdG NOQIA, EU FEDER, MINECO-EU QUANTERA MAQS (funded by the State Research Agency AEI PCI2019-111828-2/10.13039/501100011033), and the National Science Centre, Poland-Symfonia Grant No. 2016/20/W/ST4/00314.
-We (A.A. group) acknowledge ERC AdG CERQUTE, the AXA Chair in Quantum Information Science, the Spanish MINECO (Severo Ochoa grant SEV-2015-0522 and TRANQI), the Generalitat de Catalunya (CERCA Program, QuantumCAT and SGR 1381) and the Fundaci\'o Privada Cellex and Mir-Puig.
+\paragraph*{Acknowledgments.} M.L. and A.A. groups acknowledge the Spanish Ministry MINECO and State Research Agency AEI (FIDEUA PID2019-106901GBI00/10.13039/501100011033, Severo Ochoa grants SEV-2015-0522 and CEX2019-000910-S, FPI), the European Social Fund, Fundacio Cellex, Fundacio Mir-Puig, Generalitat de Catalunya (AGAUR Grant No. 2017 SGR 1341 and SGR 1381, CERCA program, QuantumCAT U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020), ERC AdG NOQIA and CERQUTE, EU FEDER, MINECO-EU QUANTERA MAQS (funded by the State Research Agency AEI PCI2019-111828-2/10.13039/501100011033), the National Science Centre, Poland-Symfonia Grant No. 2016/20/W/ST4/00314 and the AXA Chair in Quantum Information Science.
 A.P.-K. acknowledges funding from Fundaci\'o Obra Social ``la Caixa'' (LCF/BQ/ES15/10360001) and the European Union's Horizon 2020 research and innovation programme - grant agreement No 648913.
 G.M.-G. acknowledges funding from Fundaci\'o Obra Social ``la Caixa'' (LCF-ICFO grant).
 M.A.G.-M. acknowledges funding from the Spanish Ministry of Education and Vocational Training (MEFP) through the Beatriz Galindo program 2018 (BEAGAL18/00203).